 Life as a Boarder

-The Boarding House is situated in the heart of the Senior School campus, two minutes from the Swan River and five minutes from the Indian Ocean in the leafy suburb of Mosman Park, with a backyard that provides countless opportunities for our girls before and after school.
+The St Hilda’s Boarding House is situated in the heart of the Senior School campus, two minutes from the Swan River and five minutes from the Indian Ocean in the leafy suburb of Mosman Park in Perth, Western Australia, with a backyard that provides countless opportunities for our girls before and after school.
 The St Hilda’s Boarding environment creates the perfect home away from home.

 I’ve had the privilege of working in the St Hilda’s Boarding House for the last 7.5 years.
 No two girls are the same and getting to watch them grow as women is so rewarding.
 Many girls with different personalities living together keeps me on my toes, but I wouldn’t have it any other wayRazina Dowson, Boarding House Assistant

 Your room includes a large desk space and loads of storage, including a large cupboard with shelves and hanging space, perfect for clothes, belongings and memories of home.

 The Boarding House is divided into five sections; Balla Balla, Durack, Molloy, Margaret and Capel; named after areas in regional Western Australia, with each having a designated weekday and weekend supervisor.

 Each area has light filled living and kitchen areas, with breakaway study nooks and cosy seating areas.
 We have a large recreation lounge area for all years, which is great for weekend cooking and watching movies or footy on the big screen.

 Boarding students have access to over 80 clubs, committees and cocurricular including IGSSA sport.
 A weekend Recreational Officer oversees activities and social events including movie nights, discos, cooking competitions, excursions as well as activities organised with other Boarding Schools across Perth.